xRaisenx/aichatbot/README.md

     more cycles of intensive prompt engineering and testing will elevate the AI's performance across all scenarios, solidifying its position as an industry-leading shopping assistant.
+  - **Future Vision:** Once we achieve a high degree of reliability (targeting ~90% pass rate in simulations, moving from Alpha to Beta), the roadmap includes expanding this intelligent assistant into a full-fledged **Shopify App for broader marketplace availability**, bringing this advanced shopping experience to more merchants and customers.
 ```

 ## 🛠️ Current Development Status (As of May 11, 2025 - Early Morning Update)